JamaSoftware/ConvertFolders/README.md

 Also the API does not allow to reorder an item under the same parent, becuase of this all items must be moved into a temp location and then moved back under it's original parent item.
 Because of these two limitations this script can take a very long time to process a large set of items.

+### Synced Items
+In order for this script to work with synced items, you will need to include all the synced items within the same run.
+Once all the items are converted and re-indexed it then will re-establish the synced items.
+Its done this way because items cannot be synced of different item types, so all the items need to be converted first then the syncs be made.